Get insider access

 If you're on a tight budget or need several pairs of headphones and want an affordable option, it's worth considering the Audio-Technica ATH-M20X.
 These headphones aren't as well-built as the Sony MDR-7506, but they offer good sound at a lower price.
 They look similar to the Audio-Technica ATH-M50x but have a more plasticky design with a thinner metal frame and exposed cables.

-Their sound lacks a bit of low bass for closed-back headphones, but they offer a flat, neutral mid-range response that reproduces voices and instruments clearly and accurately.
+Their sound lacks a bit of low-bass for closed-back headphones, but they offer a flat, balanced mid-range response that reproduces voices and instruments clearly and accurately.
 However, their significant treble roll-off makes sibilants like cymbals and S and T sound dull and lispy.
 Still, they have consistent audio delivery, so you're more likely to hear the same sound across reseats, and they have a decently comfortable fit for long hours in the studio.
+If you're dealing with a tight budget or buying a few pairs of headphones in bulk for tracking in a studio, they're decent performers.

 See our review